 - THE DIARY OF A MADMAN - N. V. Gogol, played by Ivan Vidosavljevic

-- MIRACLE BY JOAKIM - Radoslav Zlatan Doric, directed by Slavenko Saletovic
+- Miracle by Joachim - Radoslav Zlatan Doric, played by Slavenko Saletovic

 - MIGRATIONS - Milos Crnjanski, directed by Pierre Walter Politz